Syncfusion AI Assistant

 Adaptor types are available in Blazor scaffolding for remote data.

-To use remote data, enter the Razor page name, choose an Adaptor type, and provide a valid URL.
-Then specify the TValue.
+Enter the Razor page name, choose an Adaptor type, provide a valid URL, and specify the TValue.
 Click Next to continue.

 Choose required Model